 At the end of treatment, when it’s time to remove the braces, an assistant will use a special tool to take the brackets off of your teeth.
 They will then make sure there aren’t any traces of adhesive left and then polish them up!
 You’ll get some pictures taken (and the molds again) and then you get to celebrate!
 Finally, you’ll learn about how you should wear your retainers.
 Retainers hold the teeth in place because teeth are always moving, believe it or not.
 This is a critical step in your treatment and will maintain that beautiful smile for many, many years to come!

-If during your free consultation with our orthodontists in Cary and Raleigh, NC, you come to the decision that clear aligners are the way to go, you’ll set up your first treatment appointment.
+If during your free consultation with our orthodontists in Raleigh, NC, you come to the decision that clear aligners are the way to go, you’ll set up your first treatment appointment.

 As with traditional braces, you’ll have molds and pictures of your teeth taken.
 The clear aligners will be made from these molds with small differences in each subsequent aligner.
 You will generally wear each set of aligners for approximately two weeks, and the total number of aligners will be determined by the issues that you are trying to fix.